ErichStyger/mcuoneclipse/Examples/RaspberryPiPico/pico_card/README.md

-# AEMBS Game
+# Pico Card
-Project for the Raspberry Pi Pico for AEMBS, implementing different games.
+Project for the Raspberry Pi Pico RP2040, implementing a versatile business card.

 ## McuLib
 The project uses the McuLib.
 The location of the library is specified with the variable 'MCULIB_DIR' in the top-level CMakeLists.txt.
 The McuLib can be shared with multiple projects.